Stephen Colbert at the 2006 White House Correspondents' Dinner: Performance at the dinner

 At the end of his monologue, Colbert introduced what he characterized as an "audition" video to become the new White House Press Secretary—Scott McClellan had recently left the position.
 The video spliced clips of difficult questions from the White House press corps with responses from Colbert as Press Secretary.
 Colbert's podium included controls marked "Eject", "Gannon" (a reference to erstwhile White House reporter Jeff Gannon, who was suspected of asking planted questions), and "Volume", which he used to silence a critical question from journalist David Gregory.
 The video continued with Colbert fleeing the briefing room and the White House, only to be pursued by White House correspondent Helen Thomas, who had been a vocal critic of the Bush administration.
 At one point, Colbert picks up an emergency phone and explains that Thomas "won't stop asking why we invaded Iraq".
 The dispatcher responds with, "Hey, why did we invade Iraq?"
 The entire second half of the video is a spoof of horror film clichés, particularly the film Westworld, with melodramatic music accompanying Thomas's slow, unwavering pursuit of Colbert, and Colbert loudly screaming "No!" at intervals.
 Widely available online, a portion of the mock audition tape aired on The Colbert Report on May 2, 2006.

 Although President Bush shook Colbert's hand after his presentation, several of Bush's aides and supporters walked out during Colbert's speech, and one former aide commented that the President had "that look that he's ready to blow".
+At a panel moderated by Stone Philips, Colbert mentioned that a joke got cut halfway through his presentation.
+He was supposed to give the president a 'Certificate of Presidency', a piece of paper that said "I, Stephen Colbert, hereby recognize George W. Bush is president of the United States."
+Colbert reflected, "At that point in the speech, 'cause it was right about the middle, I looked over and I went, I'm not going to do that."
+He kept the certificate framed on his wall as a memento.
 Colbert recalled that "not a lot of people laughed in the front row" during the speech, and that "when it was over, no one was even making eye contact with me ... no one is talking to me in the whole damn room"; only Scalia came to him afterward, praising Colbert's imitation of a gesture the justice had recently been photographed making.
-He also noted actor Harry Lennix gave him props afterwards.
+He also noted that actor Harry Lennix, who was there that night, praised the performance.